zootedb0t/dwm/README.md

 The bar is slstatus.
 All the script used in slstatus can be found in `scripts` directory.
 My slstatus [build](https://github.com/zootedb0t/suckless-tools/tree/main/slstatus).

 ### Menu
 Menu is generated using `xmenu`.
-Entries is written in [shell script](https://github.com/zootedb0t/dotfiles/blob/main/scripts/.local/bin/menu.sh).
+Entries are written in [shell script](https://github.com/zootedb0t/dotfiles/blob/main/scripts/.local/bin/menu.sh).

 ### patches